clkim/DeepLearningPython35/README.md

 Estimated time: 20 - 30 mins.
 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
-- First run `docker pull continuumio/miniconda3` to download the _miniconda3_ image which contains _conda_, a small version of Anaconda which is a very popular data science platform
+- First run `docker pull continuumio/miniconda3` to download the _miniconda3_ image which contains Python and _conda_, a package manager as well as an environment manager tool; miniconda can be considered a mini version of Anaconda which is a very popular data science platform
 - Then run `docker images` to verify the image _continuumio/miniconda3_ is downloaded
 - Then run the given `docker` command to create a new container layer over the downloaded image
   - At the interactive shell command line inside the container, we check the conda version, with `conda --version`